Fruitful Flavors for the Lunch Box

 Fruit kebabs: Cut several kinds of fresh seasonal fruit into bite-size chunks and alternate on short wooden or bamboo skewers.
 Plastic cocktail straws make perfect short skewers, too.
 Late fall and winter skewers can include pineapple, apple, firm pear, Asian pear, kiwifruit, small seedless orange sections, and soft dried fruits such as apricots.
 Early fall and late spring offer lots more choices, including strawberries.

 Simple fruit parfaits: Layer chopped fruit with yogurt (nondairy for vegan and lactose-free diets) in a small container; top with granola.

 Combine fruits to make them more appealing: As suggested with the lingering summer fruits, simple combinations of fruits in a little container are more appealing than just one, especially given the limited choices in the cooler months.
 With any of the following combinations, adding a few raisins or dried cranberries can make them even more appealing:

 - Sliced bananas or pears with red grapes (cut grapes in half for young children)

 …. you get the idea.
 Try some other combinations of fresh and dried fruit according to what’s available at any given time of year.

-Applesauce, organic canned fruits, dried fruits, and fruit leathers count as fruit!
-They may not be quite as 100% nutritious as fresh whole fruit, but when it comes to kids and their finicky tastes, all the options are on the table.
+Applesauce, organic canned fruits, dried fruits, and unsweetened fruit leathers are better than no fruit at all: They may not be quite as 100% nutritious as fresh whole fruit, but when it comes to kids and their finicky tastes, all the options are on the table.

 Oven-dried apples: Cut a thin slice off of both stem ends of several apples.
 Cut out the core using a sharp knife, then cut into 1/4-inch-thick slices.
 Arrange in a single layer on baking pans; bake at 200 degrees for 1 1/2 to 2 hours, or until “leathery” but still tender.